AincradOT/platform/README.md

 - application specific infrastructure inside environment projects
 - per project CI pipelines beyond what is needed for platform itself

-Those concerns live in separate application or infrastructure repositories that consume the foundations defined here.
+Those concerns live in separate application or infrastructure repositories that consume the platform defined here.

 ## Prerequisites